UtrechtUniversity/privacy-engineering-tools/secure-computing/encryption-tools.md

 # Encryption tools

 Here you can find a list of encryption tools.
-Please note that this is Work In Progress.
-Any suggestions for improvement are welcome.

-**Important notes**
+There are many more encryption tools and packages available - here we selected the ones most commonly used.
+If you want to know more, there is a very extensive [comparison of encryption software](https://en.wikipedia.org/wiki/Comparison_of_disk_encryption_software) on Wikipedia.

+### Important notes
 - When encrypting data, it is always important to store the key to decrypt the data in a safe location such as a password manager.
 It is often the case that once you lose the key, you lose access to the data.
 - When sharing encrypted data with others, make sure you share the password or decryption key via another way than how you share the data.
 - Some encryption tools can use keyfiles besides passwords that are needed to decrypt the data.
 These can either be created by the tool, or you can use personal files like a specific picture.

-If you want to know more, there is a very extensive [comparison of encryption software](https://en.wikipedia.org/wiki/Comparison_of_disk_encryption_software) on Wikipedia.

 ## Full drive encryption